surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added a feature to unhide the WordPress admin toolbar when using the fullscreen editor if there are notices.
 	* Added several Open Graph options in the Document SSO metabox to the Standard / Free version:
 		* Customize Text
 			* Preferred Cropping (image editing page)